 - 1. Patients shall not be scheduled for Observation Status.
 A patient may only be scheduled as an outpatient or an inpatient.
 The Attending Practitioner may decide after an outpatient procedure that a patient meets criteria for Observation Status. - 2.
+A complete history and physical examination shall in all cases be documented in the electronic medical record or dictated and included in the electronic medical record within 24 hours after assignment of the patient to observation status.
+(Refer to Article III: Section 3.2-1.) - 3.
 Documentation must provide a description of the medically unstable condition for which the patient is being observed, the patient's signs and symptoms, the treatment provided and the response to treatment.